top of page

 Layering light walls with slightly darker floors or a deeper-toned vanity adds depth without overwhelming the space.
 By contrast, flat, icy gray bathrooms are beginning to feel dated.

-Timeless vanities are about proportion and material, not ornamentation.
+Timeless vanities are all about proportion and material.

 • Furniture-style vanities with legs or subtle toe-kicks